jerrysohigh-create/magne-agent-pay-demo/docs/exchange-demo-script.md

 - "Not production-ready"
 - "No guarantees on timeline or features"
 - "For developer evaluation only"
+- "This is not a production payment integration.
+It is a testnet-stage developer demonstration designed for technical review, architecture validation, and ecosystem discussion."

 ❌ **DO NOT SAY:**
 - "MHA will appreciate"